Boban Stojanović (activist)

 Boban Stojanović (Serbian Cyrillic: Бобан Стојановић; born 1978) is a Serbian activist.
 He has participated in events and actions promoting the rights of the LGBT community.

 Career

 Born in the Serbian city of Zaječar, Stojanović has campaigned for various social issues over the past twenty years.
 As a youth, he was involved with organizations countering violence against women.
 During the Yugoslav Wars, he refused to serve in the military and instead volunteered at various refugee centers.
 In 2005, he founded an organization promoting LGBT rights called the Queeria Centre.
 He was also involved in advancing the Serbian Anti-Discrimination Law, which was passed in 2009.
+In 2017, he signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.